bediger4000/kalah/README.md

 Reverse printed board makes it easier to open two terminals side-by-side and play instances of the game against each other.
 Use "-R" on one of the two instances so the programs print boards that look the same.

+There's nothing magic about minimax using 6 move lookahead, or Monte Carlo Tree Search using 500,000 iterations.
+I found them empirically.
+Both move choice algorithms can usually beat me if they move first, or if I make a mistake, and neither algorithm takes too long to decide with those values.

+I don't see that varying the UCTK parameter makes any difference.
+You can't use 0.0 as a value, however.

 ## Design